KevinAst/tw-themes/TOOLING.md

      * `docs/history.md` (within the "running" notes)

    - review/finalize all documentation impacted by change
+     * also insure README.md does NOT need to change

-   - optionally: save a neutral version of change history comments (to use in git tagging)
+   - optionally: save a link-neutral version of change history comments (to use in git tagging)
      * pull from history.md _(normalizing any reference links)_
      * ALTERNATE: simply reference the documentation history section (in the git tag)